Friday, January 30, 2009

 Saturday, January 3, 2009

-As far as I know, world champion wrestler, boxing trainer and strongman William Muldoon never set foot in Colorado, but that did not stop him from being connected with the place.
+World champion wrestler, boxing trainer and strongman William Muldoon had limited experience with Colorado, but that did not stop him from being connected with the place.

 Muldoon was a lot like many folks from Colorado in the 1870s and ‘80s -- hard-fighting, rough-and-tumble, confused about their origin, and perhaps prone to ‘improve’ their particular stories.